nuonco/quickstart/README.md

 For the purposes of this quickstart, let's create an install in an AWS account that you own:

 1. Sign into whatever AWS account you want to create the install in.
-1. Go to the Dashboard, and click on the "Create Install IAM Role".
-This will take you to an AWS Cloudformation flow to create the IAM role Nuon will need.
+1. Apply the Terraform config in `/bootstrap`.
+This will create a role an policy with the permissions to create provision a sandbox.
 1. Once the role is created, copy it's ARN.
 1. Uncomment the `nuon_install` resource in `./nuon/installs.tf`, and paste the ARN there.
 1. Run `terraform plan` to verify it's ready to go.